Whether you live in a hot or cold climate, wool compression socks are still some of the best natural compression socks you can get for yourself!

 - Wear these compression socks all year round in any climate and enjoy how well they insulate and regulate temperature.

-- Helps to improve those with foot swellings, sore or tired legs, injuries and more.
+- It helps to improve those with foot swellings, sore or tired legs, injuries, and more.

 - Here are a superb pair of non-constriciting compression socks that are made without using nylon.